 Finish: quite long, getting drier now with a light tannic touch.
 Hints of mint and dried fruits in the background.

 I’m guessing these Marsala casks were quickly seasoned, as they are still adding a newish woody note.
 On the other hand the tropical fruitiness is much clearer in this expression.
-I loved this one, keep your eyes peeled.
+I loved this one!
+Now available from The Whisky Exchange.
 Score: 90/100

 Teeling Rising Reserve No.3 uses Ruby Port casks.
 Mind that we were probably trying a preliminary sample.
 I expect these two to be bottled later, so there may be a (negligable) change in profile.
 Keep an eye on the distillery website for more details about the upcoming whiskey releases.